thradams/CPrime-V1/README.md

 Have you ever imagined in do pair programming with an robot?
 Now you can.

-C' (pronounced c prime) is C language transpiler that read comments in your code and can be responsable to implement and maitaing some parts of your code.
+C' (pronounced c prime) is C language transpiler that read comments in your code and can be responsable to implement and maintain some parts of your code.

 * It can generate constructors and destructors
 * it can generate the operator new and delete (similarly of C++).
 * It can generate polimorphic functions.
+* It can generate containers like vector, list
 * It can help with lamddas and initialization

 The best introduction is to try the samples online.